How To Calculate Your Ovuation Day

 Understanding The Ovulation Calendar

-Taking the first day of your period as Day 1, mark Day 7 to Day 20 as fertile period.
+Taking the first day of your period as Day 1, mark Day 7 to Day 20 as fertile window.
 Going by the rule of the fertile window, if your fertile window starts on Day 7, this is what happens in most cases.
-If it starts on Day 8, the signs will start showing a day later.
-But because the ovulation calculator gives you a rather broad spectrum, to hit closer to home, look out for the physiological and psychological changes ovulation and the period leading up to it bring to your body.
-We have mentioned some of them here.
-Read on to find more about them in the following section.

 |Day||Egg White Cervical Mucus||Luteinizing Hormone In Urine||Basal Body|